hankehly/netkeiba/README.md

 ### Scraping & Importing

 The `server` package contains logic for parsing and importing unorganized webpage data into a database with a clean schema.
-The database table schema was built to facilitate easy data selection for model training; so it does not Rather than fully normalizing the schema by separating boolean / enum columns into separate tables.
+The database table schema was built to facilitate easy data selection for model training; so it does not go as far as normalizing boolean / enum columns into separate tables.

 ### Training & prediction